 - Magical Extras including a free round of Disney mini golf and extra discounts are also included in your stay.

 - There are 3 self-service laundry rooms at Art of Animation available for an extra fee.
 Valet laundry service and dry cleaning are available through housekeeping as well.
+Both options make doing laundry at Disney World easy for families.

 - In room babysitting at Art of Animation resort is also available for an additional fee.
 See here for more information.